A Study to Evaluate the Effectiveness and Safety of CAEL-101 in Patients With Mayo Stage IIIa AL Amyloidosis

 - Planned stem cell transplant during the first 6 months of protocol therapy.
 Stem cell collection during the protocol therapy is permitted.

-- Have had myocardial infarction, uncontrolled angina, severe uncontrolled ventricular arrhythmias within 6 months prior to screening or percutaneous cardiac intervention with recent stent or coronary artery bypass grafting within 4 months prior to screening
+- Have had myocardial infarction, uncontrolled angina, severe uncontrolled ventricular arrhythmias within 6 months prior to screening or percutaneous cardiac intervention with recent stent or coronary artery bypass grafting within 4 months prior to screening.
+Exacerbation of chronic condition or new acute condition will require discussion and approval by the Medical Monitor.

 - .
 Left Ventricular Ejection Fraction (LVEF) is < 40% by echocardiogram at Screening